 Why engagement surveys don't lead to improvement

 The problem isn't measurement.
 It's what happens next.
+Hidden execution friction stays invisible when insight doesn't connect to team-level action.

 Four reasons surveys fail to create change